 Contact an Essex County NJ Juvenile Defense Lawyer to Discuss Your Child’s Case

 If your child has been taken into custody and issued a juvenile complaint for delinquency, the stress and anxiety that comes with the uncertainty of their future can be overwhelming and all-consuming.
 By finding a seasoned legal advocate who can explain each step of the process and outline all of your available options, you can take an informed and collaborative approach to protecting one of the people you love most.
-Mr. Breslow is pleased to address all of your questions and concerns free of charge.
-Simply contact his offices at 973-718-7688.
+The attorneys at Breslow Law offices are pleased to address all of your questions and concerns free of charge.
+Simply contact their office at 973-239-8000.